-The validity of the shares of common stock being offered by this prospectus will be passed upon for us by Cooley LLP, San Diego, California.
+The validity of the securities being offered by this prospectus will be passed upon for us by Cooley LLP, San Diego, California.
 The underwriters are being represented by Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., New York, New York.